 It's fantastic for media and business types who've used analytics to find out the optimal time to send out tweets and Facebook updates; you can set up a series of strong posting times, and updates will automatically be queued up for the next window.

 FREE | Download Buffer

 If you're on Facebook - and if we're honest, most of us are - then this is probably the first app to download on a new iPhone.
-It's free, it looks good (and fits in with the design aesthetic of iOS 10) and does a good job of getting out of the way and letting you find out where your ex-girlfriend has been on holiday.
+It's free, it looks good and does a good job of getting out of the way and letting you find out where your ex-girlfriend has been on holiday.

 If you're reliant on Google's mail service, then the Gmail app is an obvious one to try.
 It's free, it looks good, and it's tightly integrated with other Google services.

-It's a little like Snapchat, but for live video: you start a broadcast, which any of your followers can view as it happens, and the video remains viewable for 24 hours after you finish - and then is erased from existence.
+Periscope is a little like Snapchat or Facebook Live: you start a broadcast, which any of your followers can view as it happens, and the video remains viewable for 24 hours after you finish - but then is erased from existence.
 Thrillingly immediate, utterly nerve-wracking for journalists who used to have the best part of a month between filing an article and seeing it on the shelves, and lots of fun to try out.

-Superb and versatile alternative to FaceTime for when you want to video-call friends and relatives who aren't on Apple devices.
-Features a slick, user-friendly interface and the ability to make calls over 3G, although call-quality issues and data limits mean we'd recommend this as an occasional indulgence only.
+A superb and versatile alternative to FaceTime for when you want to call friends and relatives who aren't on Apple devices.
+Skype features a slick, user-friendly interface, the ability to make free calls over 4G and Wi-Fi, an instant messaging feature, and even features Highlights, which brings an Instagram-like feed to the platform.

-It's superb for keeping in touch with groups of friends without spending a groat, allowing you to send text messages, videos, pictures and audio to your friends or family at no cost.
+This is a superb app for keeping in touch with groups of friends without spending a groat.
+WhatsApp allows you to send text messages, videos, pictures and audio to your friends or family at no cost.
 The app is easy to use and in our experience totally habit-altering.

 Want more brilliant free iPhone apps?
 The list continues on the next page!